Work based learning

 Creating your own opportunities

 Smaller organisations who are less likely to advertise vacancies may nonetheless respond to a speculative approach from a student.
 If you plan to approach organisations who are not actively advertising the first step is to identify potential employers in your sector of choice and to approach them with a targeted CV and cover letter, making sure you state clearly why you are writing and when the proposed placement would take place.
-See the webpage on Looking for Work and download the information sheet on graduate job search for business directories and other sources of employer information.
+Download the Graduate Job Search document to access information on business directories and other company sources.

 Networking and social media

 Developing your professional network is another strategy which can be useful in identifying potential opportunities.
 Whilst some prefer to attend network events where they can meet others face to face, much networking activity now takes place on social media, particularly on LinkedIn.
 See the E Hireability resources on the Careers portal for guidance on how to use social media as part of your opportunity search.
-The University of Leeds Careers Centre has produced a series of YouTube videos giving specific advice on creating a presence on LinkedIn and using this as a tool for research, networking and job search.
+The University of Leeds Careers Centre has produced a series of YouTube videos on Linkedin which provide specific advice on creating a presence on the platform and using this as a tool for research, networking and job search.

 Paid or unpaid?